abitravers1989/prime_numbers_application_FMP_TTest/README.md

 Navigate to app directory, run istanbul cover {test file} to check code coverage..

 # What did you do with it that you are pleased about?

+I learnt how to generate a list of prime numbers with an algorithm.
+I have not done maths since A level Chemistry which was a long time ago for me.

+I understood how the information flowed through the programme.

 # What would you do if you had more time?